mainio/decidim-module-privacy/README.md

 After installing this module, "Privacy settings" section will be added to the participant account settings as shown in the below image.
-Users will be able to make their profile public/ private.
+Users will be able to make their profile public or private.
 By default, accounts are private.

 ![Privacy settings added to the participant's account settings](docs/privacy_settings.png)